What are the statutory initiatives in Nevada?

 Currently, Nevada law prohibits strikes by public employees in exchange for them having binding arbitration in their contracts.

-Third, a measure to cap interest rates on loans in Nevada at a maximum of 36 per cent and protect you from what backers call predatory lenders.
+Third, a measure to cap interest rates on loans in Nevada at a maximum of 36% and protect you from what backers call predatory lenders.

 That measure is currently being challenged in court.